You must purchase hours in advance to hold space on our calendar.

-- Provide resources, a gentle non-bias ear (emotional support), information or demonstrations on newborn and postpartum mother's care
+- Provide resources, and a gentle non-bias ear (emotional support), information or demonstrations on newborn and postpartum family's care

 - Care for baby while parent takes a shower, talks to a friend on the phone, does yoga, takes a nap or whatever is needed for a parental mental health break

-- Go for a walk with you or send you on a walk
+- Go for a walk with parent and baby or send parent on a walk

 - AND much, much more!